aarushik93/personal-blog/content/post/gke_502s.md

 backend_connection_closed_before_data_sent_to_client
 ``

-This error confused me, a lot - it indicates that my backend closed the connection, but all the requests were less than 10 seconds, and my backend services on Google Cloud Platform (GCP) were all set to a 30 second timeout.
+This error confused me, a lot 😕 - it indicated that my backend closed the connection, but all the requests were less than 10 seconds, and my backend services on Google Cloud Platform (GCP) were all set to a 30 second timeout.
 All of the pods CPU and memory usage stayed below 10%, so definitely not a resource issue.

 Did some googling, found a LOT of results, none of them quite solved my exact issue.
 All the results did indicate there was definitely a timeout SOMEWHERE.
 I just needed to figure out where and why.

-Spent quite a few days (embarrassingly long time) on this, looking at different points of failures, including the NAT I was using.
+Spent quite a few days (🤭 embarrassingly long time) on this, looking at different points of failures, including the NAT I was using.
 This investigation was only made more difficult by the fact that it was such an intermittent error and impossible to figure how to reliably replicate the problem.

 So, I used tshark and a bunch of load tests to actually observe the traffic and finally found out of about every ~100 or so requests, one would result in an ``RST`` from my actual application.